jnduli/python_curses_games/README.md

-This project aims to implement some games in the terminal using python.
+# Terminal Games
-So far basic implementations of the following games have been done:
+This project aims to make some games work from the terminal using python and its curses module.
+The following games are working:

 - Snake
 - Tetris